spelesky/Research/README.md

 plot.ipynb: This is a jupyter notebook that contains the analysis of these final sources being analyzed as well as other calculations done including spectral index, chance association probability, and projected offset.
 The plots/analysis includes BPT diagrams, WHAN plot, L-SFR plot, sSFR-Mass plot, WISE color-color plot, offset distribution plot with chance association fit, redshift distribution plot, and galaxy contour images.

-Research Sources (1).xlsx: This is an excel sheet that contains all of the data used in the analysis that is not directly from SDSS DR16 or LoTSS DR1/DR2.
+Research Sources (2).xlsx: This is an excel sheet that contains all of the data used in the analysis that is not directly from SDSS DR16 or LoTSS DR1/DR2.

+Research Sources - Sheet1.csv: This is a cvs file of the excel file to access all of the data in plots.ipynb.

 # Summary of Sources: